johanneskarlsson/veg-o-meter/README.md

 ## Grönsakshjälpen

 A prototype application for comparing the environmental impact of different vegetables.
+Deployed at http://gronsakshjalpen.firebaseapp.com/.

 ### Installation